Cairi-S/Welcome-Foolish-Mortals/README.md

 ADDITIONAL TESTING

-Throughout the project I used Google Chrome's DevTools to test styling, features and script.
+Throughout the project, I used Google Chrome's DevTools to test styling, features and script.

-In addition I have used the Lighthouse feature to check the sites performance, accessibility, best practice and SEO.
-At present on a laptop the following are reported.
+Also, I have used the Lighthouse feature to check the site's performance, accessibility, best practice and SEO.
+At present on a laptop, the following are reported.

 HOME PAGE